jasonqiu212/nus-cheatsheets/README.md

 # NUS Cheatsheets

-Condensed notes for some computer science and statistics courses I took at the National University of Singapore.
+Condensed notes for some computer science, statistics, and mathematics courses I took at the National University of Singapore.
 Hope it helps you :)

 ## Courses